aichaos/aiden/README.md

 * Files beginning with `std-` are candidates for being included in the standard brain shipped with RiveScript implementations.
+* Files beginning with `data-` are larger data sets (usually in array form), such as a listing of common first names.

 # License